Louise Stevens Bryant: Personal life

 Louise Stevens Bryant married Arthur Bryant in 1909; they divorced in 1912.

 Bryant's romantic partner for almost 35 years was Lura Beam, a writer and teacher.
-They met in the 1920s while both were working for the CMH.
+They met around 1920 in New York City.
 After Bryant's death in 1956, Beam published a biography about her titled Bequest From a Life; a Biography of Louise Stevens Bryant (1963).

 Death

 Bryant died of a heart ailment at Bronxville Hospital on August 19, 1956.
 She was 70 years old.